 In the winter, in regions where heating is necessary, indoor relative humidity will drop.
 Therefore water must be added to the atmosphere by a humidifier.
-Keeping the humidity level relatively constant throughout the season should be the goal and 30% RH is a good target.
+Keeping the humidity level relatively constant throughout the season should be the goal.

 The safest practice is to maintain two layers of humidity control: the room itself, and the frame envelope in which the artwork is enclosed.
 Within the frame envelope some mitigation of changes in RH is achieved by using hygroscopic materials, such as rag board, or in more demanding instances, by including silica impregnated materials in the frame envelope.
 Humidity indicator cards can be installed in the frame backing under a Mylar window, so that the RH inside the frame can be monitored.

 The Humitector card indicates maximum humidity spikes as well as current RH.